Johnny-Aldeb/SOEN390_Project/.github/ISSUE_TEMPLATE/epic.md

 ### **Goals**

 Define the objectives of this epic.
+Explains the _why_ we need this epic.

 - [ ] [Goal 1: What is this epic aiming to achieve?]
 - [ ] [Goal 2: Additional objectives, if any.]